quicwg/base-drafts/draft-ietf-quic-recovery.md

 Data in CRYPTO frames is critical to QUIC transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.
-Below, the term "crypto packet" is used to refer to packets containing CRYPTO frames before the handshake is complete.
+Below, the term "crypto packet" is used to refer to packets containing CRYPTO frames that are part of the handshake.

 The initial crypto handshake timeout SHOULD be set to twice the initial RTT.